onqtam/headjack/src/introduction/names_and_paths.md

 # Names & paths

 Headjack is also a name registry - accounts can own a handle and be identified with it.
-There have been other attempts to decentralize [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) such as [Namecoin](https://en.wikipedia.org/wiki/Namecoin) and [Handshake](https://handshake.org/) but they need a much more powerful network effect than just names in order to succeed.
-Headjack is a confluence of multiple interrelated things (identity, names, authorization, connections, addressing) and has the potential to truly decentralize DNS.
+There have been other attempts to decentralize [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) such as [Namecoin](https://en.wikipedia.org/wiki/Namecoin) and [Handshake](https://handshake.org/) but a much stronger network effect is necessary in order to succeed.
+Headjack is a confluence of multiple interrelated things (identity, names, authorization, connections & addressing) and has the potential to truly decentralize DNS.
 For specifics around the details (constraints, subdomains, auctions, distribution, hoarding, leasing, etc.) please refer to [their dedicated page](../implementation/handles.md).

 ---